inmyth/proto-flutter-kerahbiru/README.md

     - setState will trigger rebuild on any widget that holds reference to the data.
     - parent-child relations : parent cannot call child but triggers change due to child using parent (widget.) [read](https://stackoverflow.com/questions/48481590/how-to-set-update-state-of-statefulwidget-from-other-statefulwidget-in-flutter)
 - semi-optimistic approach A
-    - upload object
-    - object is assumed live
+    - consider two pages: main, ephemeral
+    - main pages fetch data from repo, stores it in local.
+    - ephemeral pages use local data. any rest interaction here is assumed successful and modifies local data.
-    - in main page, do reload to fetch data from API
+    - in main page, do reload to refetch data from API
+    - requires back intercept positioning
 ```
   Profile -> sends a copy of experience list to -> Edit Profile -> opens a -> New Profile